kin-labs/rewards-engine/current-valid-spend-guidelines.md

 **Decision making process**

 11.1.
-If we believe that the Application has a case to answer in the Report, we will notify the Developer.
+If the Application has a case to answer in a Report, we will notify the Developer.
 The procedure and decision making process is set out in the [KRE Transaction Guidelines Violation Procedure](https://github.com/kinecosystem/rewards-engine/blob/master/KRE%20Transaction%20Guidelines%20Procedure.pdf).

 11.2  No delay in making a decision, or any Application remedying the breach in the intervening period will act as a waiver or impede the decision making process.

 **Developer is in violation**

 12.1.
 If it is determined that the Application breached the KRE Transaction Guidelines the Application may be suspended from receiving all KRE Rewards.
-If we are already withholding your payments, the Application will deemed to be suspended from the date we began withholding these payments.
+If we are already withholding your KRE Rewards, the Application will deemed to be suspended from the date we began withholding these payments.

 (b) we may offer you the opportunity rectify the breach however we are not obliged to offer this option.

-12.2 any KRE Rewards that would have been paid to you during the period of the suspension will instead be added to the KRE Carryover pool for use in the remainder of the current calendar year by eligible ecosystem participants.
+12.2 any KRE Rewards that would have been paid to you during the period of the suspension will instead be added to the KRE Carryover pool for use in the remainder of the current calendar year by the remaining eligible ecosystem participants.

 12.3 Repeated or a serious breach of these KRE Transaction Guidelines may result in a permanent ban from the KRE.